 I have intentionally interspersed sacred and secular translators, popular and academic translators, American, British, and Indian translators, and translators with wildly differing interpretations.
 The only ordering applied is chronology.

-The most notable dispute is whether Krishna is Death or Time (or, occasionally, the Destroyer, and in one case, Doom).
+The most notable dispute is whether Krishna is Death or Time (or, occasionally, the Destroyer, and in one case, Doom), depending on how काल (kala) is translated.
 By overwhelming majority, Time has won out.

 CHARLES WILKINS (1785)

 I am Time, the destroyer of mankind, matured, come hither to seize at once all these who stand before us.
 Except thyself not one of all these warriors, destined against us in these numerous ranks, shall live.

 I am death, the destroyer of the worlds, fully developed, and I am now active about the overthrow of the worlds.
 Even without you, the warriors standing in the adverse hosts, shall all cease to be.